YuHuang3019/EU_HW/README.md

 ### Data description
 We mainly use ERA5 data in this project.
-SMAP data is used to validate the soil moisture from ERA5 to confirm that its trend and spatial pattern is right.
+SMAP data is used to validate the soil moisture from ERA5 to confirm that its trend and spatial pattern are right.

 | ERA5          | Description |
 | ---      | ---       |